 There seems to be some connection to the number of bootstrap servers (listeners) and this issue, so you could try to lower the number of your listeners if you can —e.g if you have many listeners for each broker.

-An instance of Schema Registry at version 3.2.2 may fail to start when there is already a master instance running, or all instances try to start together.
+An instance of Schema Registry at version 3.2.2 or greater may fail to start when there is already a master instance running, or all instances try to start together.
 Usually it is enough to restart the failed instance and completely safe.

 The are usually two scenarios that lead to this issue.